cediackermann/uek295-1-ceack-magazine/README.md

 ## Setup

-1. Setup Docker container
+### Setup Docker container

-   The following command will create a new Docker container with a PostgreSQL database.
+1. The following command will create a new Docker container with a PostgreSQL database.
 The database will be available on port 5432 and the password will be set to "postgres".
+2. Enter the following command in your terminal:
 ```bash
 docker run -d -p 5432:5432 -e POSTGRES_PASSWORD=postgres --name uek295db postgres
 ```

-2. Clone the repository
+2. Clone the repository via the following command in the terminal:

 ```bash
 git clone https://github.com/cediackermann/uek295-1-ceack-magazine.git
 ```

+3. Open the project in your favorite IDE (e.g. IntelliJ IDEA) and let the dependencies be installed.
-3. Run the file `magazine/src/main/java/ch/noseryoung/MagazineApplication.java`
+4. Run the file `magazine/src/main/java/ch/noseryoung/MagazineApplication.java`
-   in the database to
-   create the tables and insert the initial data.
+   to start the application.

 Open http://localhost:8080/swagger-ui/index.html#/magazine-controller/getMagazineById
 in your browser to see the API documentation.
 You can maintain Users in the